 Athletic trainers work with physicians, patients, and clients to prevent, diagnose, and intervene in emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.

 Why Study at Iowa?

-Iowa's Athletic Training Program combines the course work and clinical experiences students need to be eligible for national certification.
+Iowa's Athletic Training Program combines the course work and clinical experiences students need to be eligible for the Board of Certification (BOC) examination.
 The program prepares students for careers in clinical health care settings and for athletic training positions in high school or college athletics.

 The program is unique among similar programs nationally because it is cosponsored by departments in two separate parts of the university: the Department of Health & Human Physiology in the College of Liberal Arts and Sciences and the Department of Orthopaedic Surgery in the Carver College of Medicine.

 Students who major in athletic training get a well-rounded education.
 They acquire solid communication skills, have high academic achievement, and are very motivated.
-About half are preparing for graduate or professional school.
+Most continue on to graduate or professional programs.

-There are also clinical practicum requirements each semester as well as a senior project.
+There also are clinical practicum requirements each semester as well as a senior research project.

 See Health & Human Physiology in the UI General Catalog or contact the program director to learn more about the program's admission requirements, course work, and graduating with honors.

 Admission Requirements Tabs

 Faculty, Facilities, and Resources

 Faculty members in athletic training place a high priority on teaching, clinical service, and research.
-They actively care for patients and clients, do clinical research, and publish articles in professional journals on topics such as ACL rehabilitation, ankle sprains, unloader bracing, eating and exercise disorders, social support following injuries, and concussion injury databases.
 Students also are encouraged to participate in clinical research.

 The health and human physiology department houses classrooms and a teaching laboratory.
 The orthopaedics department houses the Sports Medicine Center, oversees four athletic training rooms and two satellite treatment areas, and supports research laboratories.
 Undergraduates use these facilities for instruction, clinical instruction and experiences, and research.